 In the first week, the seminar examines traditional texts of metaphysics and epistemology as the backdrop for the university.
 In the second week, readings in human action and the human good provide a basis to examine friendship, sexuality, and relationship.
 Discussions are lively, vigorous, and socratic.
 The seminar includes guest lecturers and opportunities to interact with leading writers and public intellectuals in addition to regular faculty as well as cultural engagements with art, music, film, architecture.
-Participants will have the chance to explore Princeton and will also take a day trip to New York City to visit the offices of First Things.

 Join students from around the country (and the world) in this intensive course on what it means to be a human who knows, acts, and loves.

 My graduate ethics class at Georgetown did not even touch on First Principles or natural law, so this seminar filled a gap that is missing in my graduate education.
 Because of this seminar I am going to audit philosophy and theology classes at CUA this upcoming semester!